macosui/macos_window_utils.dart/README.md

 + Methods to set the window's level as well as reorder the window within its level.
 + Methods to modify the window's style mask.
 + An abstract `NSWindowDelegate` that can be used detect `NSWindow` events, such as window resizing, moving, exposing, and minimizing.
-+ An `NSAppPresentationOptions` class that allows you to modify the window's fullscreen presentation options.
++ An `NSAppPresentationOptions` class that allows modifications to the window's fullscreen presentation options.

 Additionally, the package ships with an example project that showcases the plugin's features via an intuitive searchable user interface: